public transport in Gdansk

 In terms of crowding in public transport in Gdańsk, I only recall a few occasions where there’s been a mad crush inside a tram or bus.
 This suggests that the Public Transport Authority has achieved the right balance in terms of the regularity of routes.

 I’ve always been fairly satisfied with the cleanliness of public transport in Gdańsk.
 There’s nothing the Public Transport Authority can do about people (especially kids) who eat fast food and crisps inside buses and trams.
-However, I can’t say that it’s a common occurrence for people to eat on board.
+However, it’s not a common occurrence for people to eat on board.

 SKM trains